Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Frame.md

     how execution should proceed.
 On newly created frames, this property's value is `undefined`.

+    When this handler is called, this frame's current execution location, as reflected in its `offset` and `environment` properties, is the operation which caused it to be unwound.
+In frames returning or throwing an exception, the location is often a return or a throw statement.
+In frames propagating exceptions, the location is a call.

     When an `onPop` call reports the completion of a construction call (that is, a function called via the `new` operator), the completion value passed to the handler describes the value returned by the